AyLoLo/Phase3-Project/readme2.md

 **Features**
 * Create new drinks and add them to the menu
 * Get a list of available drinks
+* Update existing drinks
 * Place orders for drinks
 * View list of orders placed
+* Delete a drink or clear out the list of drinks
+* Clear out the list of orders

 **Prerequisites**
 * Python